-Your emergency fund should be able to cover at least 3 - 6 months’ worth of expenses.
-To determine this amount, calculate the sum of essential monthly expenses such as food, rent, utilities, insurance payments, etc.
+Your emergency fund should be able to cover at least three to six months' worth of expenses.
+To determine this amount, calculate the sum of essential monthly expenses such as food, rent, utilities, insurance payments, and so on.

 There are two angles you can consider from when getting started on building your rainy day fund:

 1. How long do you want to take to reach your goal?